-How To: Travel internationally with a baby.
+14 Tips on how to Travel internationally with a baby.

-U.S. to Haiti and Haiti to U.S.
+The U.S. to Haiti and Haiti back to the U.S.

 Eliaz and I recently just took our first international trip to Haiti to visit family.
 I’ve been to Haiti countless times but traveling with a baby is not what I expected… let’s just say it was a learning experience.
 I had to do a lot of research before our voyage.
 Not only did we travel internationally but I had no one to help me!
 Just me and my baby.
 You will be overwhelmed if not prepared properly.
 Going on vacation soon?
 Taking a little one along?
 Well follow this guide to make sure you have a smooth first trip.
 It is not easy and I can’t guarantee there won’t be some bumps along the way but it will help a loooot and be a great asset you.
 Now let’s get started.